foambubble/foam/docs/daily-notes.md

 ## Keyboard shortcut

 The default keyboard shortcut for "Open Daily Note" is `alt`+`d`.
-This can be overridden using [VS Code Keybindings editor](https://code.visualstudio.com/docs/getstarted/keybindings).
+This can be overridden using the [VS Code Keybindings editor](https://code.visualstudio.com/docs/getstarted/keybindings).

 ## Configuration